kupehtci/DOCUMENTATION/AWS/AWS - Kinesis.md

 ### Kinesis Data Analytics

-Process streaming data using SQL or Apache Flink, enabling real-time analytics of the stream data before storage.
+Process streaming data using SQL or [[Apache Flink]], enabling real-time analytics of the stream data before storage.

 ---